Buying Panels Do's and Don'ts

-Buy Extra: When panels are made, they are produced in batches.
-Those batches of panels are color corrected to that each panel color matches all the others in that batch.
+- Buy Extra: When panels are made, they are produced in batches.
+Those batches of panels are color corrected so that each panel color matches all the others in that batch.
 If you've ever been to a stadium and noticed one really strange looking square on a larger panel, most likely, you are seeing a replacement panel from a different batch.
 Can't we compensate for that?
 Yes, absolutely, if you know what you are doing.
 However, the software is complicated, and the results are not always perfect.
-It's always better to account for around 10% more panels than you need when creating your build budget.
+It's always better to account for around 10% more panels than you need when creating your build-budget.
 This will ensure that if something gets damaged, the replacement will match in color.

 - Power: Depending on the type of panel you choose, they can consume a lot of power, especially on full white.
 Make sure you keep your panels happy with a full supply of power.
 If you short-change your power, the panel may start blinking all shades of color while your power supply trips from overload.